Philip-Otter/OtterYouDoingStepScript/README.txt

 Listed below will be the scripts and a brief description of their function.

 BatHead.bat
     *Batch script that adds a commented header to a desired file.
-Designed to save me time when making batch scritps.
+Designed to save me time when making batch scripts.

+FullClock.sh
+    *Bash Script that provides a refreshing terminal clock.
+    *Designed to be used while fullscreen in terminator *Add to your path and drop the .sh